List of Marvel Comics teams and organizations: Thor Corps

+The Thor Corps is an organization appearing in American comic books published by Marvel Comics.

 There are two versions of the Thor Corps:

 Eric Masterson's version

 This version of the Thor Corps came together when Eric Masterson (who was the host of Thor at the time) united with Beta Ray Bill and Dargo Ktor to fight Zarrko after he tricked the latter into fighting Thor.

 Battleworld's Thor Corps

 During the "Secret Wars" storyline, there is a police force on Battleworld called the Thor Corps that enforce the laws of God Emperor Doom.
 King Thor serves as their lawspeaker while Thunderer Thorlief was a famous Thor Corps member.

+Threshold

+An ancient society created by the use of time travel by Kate Pryde placing the genetic material of the people of Genosha into a mysterium box known as "the Seed".
+It first appeared in Marauders (vol. 2) #4 (July 2022).

+This society would thrive in the Proterozoic Era.
+The society would face many enemies, such as an ancient Shi'ar, and an underwater race known as the Unbreathing.
+Threshold was responsible for the creation of the X-Men enemies, Sublime and Arkea, who would turn on their creators before being defeated by Cassandra Nova.
+The Unbreathing, led by Stryfe, went on to destroy Threshold.
+A few members of the society survived, including Grove (who would later become Okkara), Xilo, and the Threshold Three.

+Threshold Three

+The Threshold Three were a group of 3 mutants; Amass, Crave, and Theia, whose powers allowed them to travel forward in time to seek help for Threshold in its war against the Unbreathing.